ChristYela/ChristYela/README.md

-### Hi dear visitor 👋
+### Welcome dear visitor 👋

-  I'm Cristian Yela from Medellín, Colombia.
+    - I'm Cristian Yela from Medellín, Colombia.
-  I'm a IT Engineer who is studying web delevopment at Coding Dojo Latam
+    - I'm a IT Engineer who is studying web delevopment at Coding Dojo Latam

     - 🌱 I’m currently learning: Full-Stack Web Dev, Full Stack Python, Full Stack MERN at Coding Dojo
+    - 👯 I’m looking to collaborate on different kinds of projects, it's a way to improve my skills as a developer
+    - 🤔 I’m looking for help with assistance and consulting, in orden to increase my proficiency as IT Engineer
+    - 📫 How to reach me: https://www.linkedin.com/in/christianyela/
     - 😄 Pronouns: he/his/him
+    - ⚡ Fun fact: IT Engineer, JR web dev trainee, languageholic in training

 <!--
 **ChristYela/ChristYela** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.